JcBao0327/OldPhoneDeals/MongoDB_Replica_Set_README.md

 ### 3. Start MongoDB with Replica Set

-> Open a new terminal and run the following command based on your OS:
+> Open a terminal and run the appropriate command below.

 **Windows:**
 ```powershell